What do you mean by Cinnamon?

 - Earlier, it was regarded as a gift pack of kings.

-- The distinct flavor of the spice goes to the biological compound called cinnamaldehyde, which has a huge impact on health.
+- The distinct flavour of the spice goes to the biological compound called cinnamaldehyde, which has a significant impact on health.

-- It is used in the preparation of Mexican chocolate, Persian cuisine, and chocolate.
+- It is used to prepare Mexican chocolate, Persian cuisine, and chocolate.

 Cinnamon ayurvedic properties